henspace/text2lesson-docs/docs/learning-trail/examples.md

 these are also included in the _Example quizzes_ book in _Text2Lesson_'s remote library.

-Each quiz introduces a new feature a new feature, so take a look at each one.
+Each quiz introduces a new feature, so take a look at each one.
 Play the lesson in _Text2Lesson_ first, and then take a look at the text that was used to create the lesson.